 This RAWP is intended to act as the work plan for the implementation of these remedies.
-Cost estimates to complete the GA EPD approved remedy are summarized within and included.
+Cost estimates to complete the GA EPD approved remedy are included and summarized within this report.

 2 SITE HISTORY, DESCRIPTION, AND BACKGROUND

 2.1 Site Description